matisspetersons-sx/SteelAxis/docs/azure-infrastructure/cicd-summary.md

 5. **Set up monitoring** with Application Insights
 6. **Plan database backup strategy** for multi-tenant data

-The Manimp project is now production-ready with enterprise-grade CI/CD and cost-optimized cloud deployment capabilities.
+The SteelAxis project is now production-ready with enterprise-grade CI/CD and cost-optimized cloud deployment capabilities.